pathik-modi/DatingApp/README.md

 - async pipe - automatically subscribe and unsubscribe

 ## Section 6 - Angular routing
-- implementing routing with angular app - specially useful for single page app - to organise seeing and hiding different components
+- implementing routing with Angular app - specially useful for single page app - to organize seeing and hiding different components
-- using angular route guards - to stop from seeing some components based on authorisation
+- using angular route guards - to stop from seeing some components based on authorization
 - adding bootstrap theme
+- implemented a shared module under "_modules" folder for external modules
 -------------
 - app-routing.module.ts defines the routes in the app

+## Section 7 - Error handling
+- API middleware
+- angular interceptors - errors going out and coming into the API server
+- Cenralise error handling

 ## Shortcuts
 - dotnet -h - (terminal) - gives you a list of all options for dotnet commands